 Promptly upon receiving any Appeal(s) of Dismissal, the Title IX Coordinator shall notify all other Parties in writing and provide them with 3 days to submit a written statement in support of, or challenging, the dismissal.
-The Title IX Coordinator will submit the Appeal(s) of Dismissal to Dr. Sandra Rouse, Dean of Students, for consideration.
-Dr. Rouse shall consider any Appeal(s) of Dismissal and simultaneously provide the Parties with a written decision, including the reason(s) therefore, within 10 days of receipt of any Appeal(s) of Dismissal or additional written statements in support of, or challenging, the dismissal, whichever is later.
+The Title IX Coordinator will submit the Appeal(s) of Dismissal to the Vice President of Student Affairs for consideration.
+The VPSA shall consider any Appeal(s) of Dismissal and simultaneously provide the Parties with a written decision, including the reason(s) therefore, within 10 days of receipt of any Appeal(s) of Dismissal or additional written statements in support of, or challenging, the dismissal, whichever is later.
 This decision is final and not subject to further review.